 The main thing is here.
 The other stuff feels really important.
 But that is why I said it may be that your very presence here will enable you to see better than the people in my church can see.
 They got the stuff.
 They just take it for granted that is what life is about and it is not what it is about.
 It is about him.

 So far he has done this miracle, the miracle of multiplying the loaves.
-The point of the loaves being: Let your eyes run up the beam of glory to see the one who, with a simple word and a prayer, can feed 5,000 people with a little basket full of food.
+The point of the loaves being: let your eyes run up the beam of glory to see the one who, with a simple word and a prayer, can feed five thousand people with a little basket full of food.
 See him, love him, know him, make him your treasure.
 That is what I hope is happening in your heart now.

 Walking on the Water

 Continuing, verses 16-21: “When the evening came his disciples went down to the sea, got into a boat, and started across the sea to Capernaum.”
 So they are leaving Jesus behind.